russellmccloy/russellmccloy.github.io/_posts/2020-08-24-terraform-13-an-initial-look.markdown

 Here are the details:
 [https://www.terraform.io/docs/backends/types/kubernetes.html](https://www.terraform.io/docs/backends/types/kubernetes.html)

-I have not worked with this to it is hard for me to comment but I think the gist is that, Terraform has given us a new `backend` type.
+I have not worked with this so it is hard for me to comment but I think the gist is that, Terraform has given us a new `backend` type.

 ![Backend Types](/assets/backend_types.png)